 Harry M. Jansen Kraemer, Jr.

-Harry M. Jansen Kraemer, Jr., is executive partner at Madison Dearborn Partners.
-Prior to joining MDP in 2005, Mr. Kraemer was the chairman and chief executive officer of Baxter International Inc. He currently serves as clinical professor of management and strategy at Kellogg School of Management...Full Bio
+Harry M. Jansen Kraemer, Jr. is executive partner at Madison Dearborn Partner (MDP), a private investment equity firm.
+Prior to joining MDP in 2005, Kraemer was the chairman and CEO of Baxter International Inc, a $12 billion global health care company.
+He currently serves as clinical professor of...Full Bio

 Martin Fleming is IBM’s Chief Economist and Vice President, Business Performance Services.

 In leading the Business Performance Services team, Martin leads an analytics center of competency focused on improving IBM’s business performance and achieving IBM’s 2015 financial...Full Bio

 Bart van Ark is executive vice president, chief economist, and chief strategy officer of The Conference Board.
 He leads a team of almost two dozen economists in New York, Brussels, and Beijing w...Full Bio